 And then when robbing the rich to feed the poor seems like such a drag to the lifeless Robin, of course we’ll look to our villain, who is clearly having a hell of a time doing his thing.
 Alan Rickman’s acting also comes into play, and, unfortunately, it turns him into a caricature rather than a character.
 Alan Rickman was a damn talented actor.
 He always managed to captivate audiences with his performances.
 Even in his worst films, he would always at least be trying his damndest to give us performances that we would enjoy.
 But in this film, Rickman and Costner seem to be in two entirely different movies.
 Costner can’t decide if he’s in aswashbuckling adventure or Schindler’s List.
 Rickman seems to think that he’s in an unnecessarily black comedy.
 Rickman is known for playing complex characters, like Professor Snape from Harry Potter, and calm, restrained bastards, like Hans Gruber from Die Hard or, to a lesser extent (again, the fault of the movie, not Rickman), Elliot Marston in Quigley Down Under.
 So, the not-exactly-thespian theatrics that Rickman brought to his performance were either his own choice or the choice of the director.
 On one hand, it’s a decent choice.
 Though I personally didn’t care much for his performance, Rickman’s performance could be a veritable delight to others.
 On the other hand, by having Rickman act in such an over-the-top manner, the Sheriff becomes a weaker villain, and there’s less sense of resisting authority when it becomes tyrannical.
 It’s less impressive than Batman fighting Mister Freeze in Batman and Robin.
 That bad.
 And when the most quoted line of the entire movie is the Sheriff saying, “That’s it then!
 Cancel the kitchen scraps for lepers and orphans, no more merciful beheadings…and call off Christmas!”, you did something wrong, screenwriters.
-The best Robin Hood movies always make sure that the drama and humor are very delicately balanced The 1938 version, easily the best retelling of the Robin Hood legends, executed this balance flawlessly.
+The best Robin Hood movies always make sure that the drama and humor are very delicately balanced.
+The 1938 version, easily the best retelling of the Robin Hood legends, executed this balance flawlessly.
 It was very dramatic, but it was always lighthearted.
 Even in scenes when there was no drama or there was no humor, it was never long before the drama or humor would return.
 However, in this 1991 version, the drama and humor form the two sides in trench warfare in World War I, although which side is the Tommies and which side is the Fritz is undeterminable.
 The last minute addition of Costner scenes and deletion of Rickman scenes only made the warfare more prevalent, but the war was still being fought long before the film reached the editing room.
 Alan Rickman is a good actor, but the Sheriff of Nottingham is a worthless villain.
 Also, what was the point of him having witchly origins?

 But in this film, we have the Sheriff’s attempted rape of Marian.
 The rape scenes in Roman Polanski’s Repulsion were atmospheric and terrifying, being completely silent except for the amplified ticking of a clock.
 The rape scene in The Accused gradually built up its shock value before the inevitable rape as Jodie Foster’s character realized more and more of the hole she’d dug herself into before she was finally, shockingly, raped.
 However, the attempted rape scene in Robin Hood: Prince of Thieves is intended to be comical.
 What the actual eff?
 Rape isn’t funny!
-It’s a horrible crime, and all those who commit it deserve to die a slow and painful death!
+It’s a horrible crime, and all those who (actually) commit it deserve to die a slow and painful death!
 Come on, Kevin Reynolds, you directed Risen!
 You have better morals than making attempted rape funny!
 What were you thinking?
 I don’t remember any rape scenes in children’s movies, except for the prince from Snow White and the Seven Dwarfs being a necrophiliac.

 Also, since it’s incredibly obvious that the Sheriff and his thugs are supposed to be reminiscent of the Ku Klux Klan, does that mean that Robin Hood and his Merry Men are supposed to be the Black Panthers, with Robin being this Che-Guevara-esque figure?
 Look.
 I know that the KKK did some very terrible things.
 But the Black Panthers were simply the African-American equivalent.
 They were racist against white people.
 They were militant, violent Communists that killed over a dozen cops in their campaign for black supremacy.
 They are not who to look up to in the face of the KKK, and Dr. Martin Luther King Jr. would be ashamed of them.

 Anyway, while Ray Winstone’s angry Will Scarlet on Robin of Sherwood was clearly affected by the rape and murder of his wife, Christian Slater’s angry Will Scarlet in Robin Hood: Prince of Thieves is just angry because Daddy loved Robin best.
 While a good version of Robin Hood needs to appeal to modern-day audiences, Slater seems to be directly from the twentieth century.
 He probably was.
 He was probably abducted, taken back in time, wiped of his memories, and shoehorned into the twelfth century.
-Thankfully, his career will die with Alone in the Dark.
+Thankfully, his career died with Alone in the Dark.